-Up to $500 of unused money in your Health Care FSA automatically rolls over to the following plan year.
-However, you will forfeit any remaining balance over $500 so be sure to estimate your expenses carefully.
+Up to $550 of unused money in your Health Care FSA automatically rolls over to the following plan year.
+It will not be available until early February because of the extended grace period to incur expenses through 12/31/2020.
+However, you will forfeit any remaining balance over $550 so be sure to estimate your expenses carefully.

 Rolling over funds does not change the maximum amount you can contribute for the following plan year.

 If you change medical plans to the Aetna High Deductible Health Plan (HDHP) with Health Savings Account (HSA), it’s important to note that you can’t participate in both a Health Care FSA and an HSA at the same time.

 Eligible expenses are generally those that the Internal Revenue Service would consider deductible for income tax purposes.
 You can claim eligible expenses up to your annual election amount even if you haven’t yet contributed the full amount of the expenses to your account.